 About

 His approach is guided by observation, restraint, and attentiveness to light.
-Whether photographing a home or a person, he is drawn to moments when structure, atmosphere, and presence align naturally.
+Whether photographing a home or a person, he is drawn to the moment when structure, atmosphere, and presence align naturally.

 Palermo began photographing people in his late teens and early twenties, creating test images for fashion agencies.
-What stayed with him was not the industry itself, but the moment when someone saw a photograph of themselves and genuinely loved what they saw — an early lesson in the responsibility a portrait carries.
+What stayed with him was not the industry itself, but the experience of watching someone recognize themselves in a photograph, an early lesson in the responsibility a portrait carries.

-His understanding of light has been shaped by photographers and painters whose restraint and clarity continue to inform his work, including Paolo Roversi, Irving Penn, Peter Lindbergh, Rembrandt, John Singer Sargent, and Lawrence Alma-Tadema.
+His understanding of light has been shaped by photographers and painters whose restraint and clarity continue to inform his work, from Irving Penn, Paolo Roversi, and Julius Shulman to Rembrandt and John Singer Sargent.

-Whether creating architectural imagery or portraiture, his intention remains consistent: to produce images that feel honest, considered, and quietly enduring — works that belong, returning value and meaning over time.
+Whether creating architectural imagery or portraiture, his intention remains the same: to produce images that feel honest, crafted, and quietly enduring, meant to be lived with.

 Contact